Why Sleazy Sales Tricks Don’t Work

 Of course, it wasn’t what it seemed.

-Fast forward to today, and I teach heart-centred business owners how to sell in ways that are authentic and based on integrity, and I promise not to teach any of the sleazy techniques that give sales such a bad name.
-I truly believe with all my heart that it is possible to be fully effective in sales without needing to resort to tricks or underhand techniques.
-In fact, my business depends on it.
+Fast forward to today, and I teach heart-centred business owners how to sell in ways that are authentic and based on integrity, and I don’t teach any of the sleazy techniques that give sales such a bad name.

-So I feel deeply uncomfortable when I see this kind of sales technique being adopted by otherwise good-hearted business people, in particular coaches, healers and holistic practitioners.
+So I feel deeply uncomfortable when I see this kind of sales technique being adopted by otherwise good-hearted business people.

 It goes something like this: Coach or therapist meets someone networking and on chatting to them discovers that they are in their target market.
-Instead of using honest approaches or being straightforward enough to say “from what you’ve just told me I really think that I could help you with that, might you be interested in having another conversation with me to find out more?” they instead ask their ‘target’ if they would be happy to help with some market research.
-It will take about 10 minutes, can we schedule an appointment?
-The ‘target’ (not even a potential client as they have not even indicated an interest!) like most people, wants to help, and so a few days later they end up on the phone with the coach in question answering a series of “market research” questions.
-Having taken them through the questions, if the coach feels that the target could potentially be a client they then change tack, and the next thing they know the ‘target’ is subject to a sales conversation that they didn’t even volunteer to take part in!
+Instead of being straightforward enough to say “from what you’ve just told me I really think that I could help you with that, might you be interested in having another conversation with me to find out more?” they instead ask their ‘target’ if they would be happy to help with some market research.
+The ‘target’ (not even a potential client if they have not actually indicated an interest) like most good people, is happy to help, and so a few days later they end up on a call with the coach answering a series of “market research” questions.
+Having taken them through the questions, if the coach feels that the target could potentially be a client they then change tack, and the next thing they know the ‘target’ is subject to a sales conversation that they didn’t even volunteer to take part in.
 Ouch.

 1. It’s Uncomfortable

 Most coaches, healers & holistic practitioners are good-hearted people who don’t like to operate without integrity.
 Using a sneaky approach like this will most probably feel uncomfortable for most of them, and that uncomfortable energy will be picked up by the client.
-It’s unlikely that it will lead to the client agreeing to work with them.
+It’s also pretty darned uncomfortable for the person who volunteered to help, when they discover they have been “tricked” into receiving a 121 sales pitch.

 2. It’s One Sided

 This approach sees the business owner meeting an otherwise innocent party and “deciding” for them that they are a potential client, and then trying to “lead them down a path” of becoming a client.
-This is one-sided, and even a bit arrogant.
-It’s not for YOU to decide who your clients are.
+It’s actually not YOUR place to decide who your clients are.
 It is for THEM to decide if they need you – your job is to make sure you communicate what you can do for them in the most compelling way possible so they understand exactly what you can do for them.
 And then IF they are interested, and IF you know you can help them, it is to guide them confidently to make the right decision about whether to work with you.
+So I recommend you never force someone into a sales conversation they haven’t volunteered to take part in.

 3. It’s Disingenuous

 Your client may be polite about it, but nobody will “not notice” when you turn a research call into a sales conversation.
-And it’s not that likely that someone will be happy to switch seamlessly from realising they have been hoodwinked into being sold to, to being genuinely open to consider working with you (if they seem to be, they are probably just being polite).
+And it’s pretty unlikely that someone will be happy to switch seamlessly from realising they have been hoodwinked into being sold to, to being genuinely open to consider working with you (if they seem to be, they are probably just being polite).

 4. It’s no way to start a Relationship

 When your client says yes to working with you, it’s not like selling a widget or a used car where the customer walks off into the distance and you never have to face them again.
-Instead, when your client says “Yes!” to you, you enter into a deeper level of intimacy where they are going to be opening up to you about details of their lives – their relationships, their intimate fears and desires, their unhealthy emotions, maybe the shambles that is their accounting or business systems.
+Instead, when your client says “Yes!” to you, you enter into a deeper level of intimacy where they are going to be working with you over a period of time.
 If you enter that relationship based on dishonesty it will be very difficult to regain the level of trust that you need to truly work together to get the best outcome.
+And, like me, your client might be so annoyed that you tricked them into it that they might not want to work with you at all.

 That’s easy!
 Only ever treat a potential client in the way that you, yourself would want to be treated.
-If you wouldn’t want to be tricked or lied to, then don’t do it.
-It doesn’t matter how well-intentioned you are.
-And even if you get the outcome you want, it will be a hollow victory if it doesn’t feel good for either of you.
+If you wouldn’t want to be tricked or lied to, then don’t do it to someone else.
+Even if you get the outcome you want, it will be a hollow victory if it doesn’t feel good for either of you.

 Instead I’d suggest you do one of the following:

-- Acknowledge and thank them for their time – usually by offering to help them with something in return
+• Acknowledge at the end and thank them for their time – usually by offering to help them with something in return e.g. many of my clients offer a free session of some sort by way of thank you.

 Learn The 7 Steps to ‘Yes!’ for Authentic Sales